Language-Research-Technology/ATAP-website/content/methods.md

 #### Computational Stylistics (Stylometry)
-This method is also referred to as authorship attribution as the classification task looks at patterns of language use in order to decide whether to attribute a piece of text to a particular author (and with what degree of confidence).
+This method is also referred to as authorship attribution as the classification task is to assess patterns of language use in order to decide whether to attribute a piece of text to a particular author (and with what degree of confidence).
 Seemingly simple classifiers are used for this task as they are assumed to be less open to conscious manipulation by writers.
 For example, comparative patterns of occurrence of function words such as *the* and *a/an* are considered a better classifier than occurrences of content words.
 Character n-grams, that is sequences of characters of a specified length, have also proven to be a good classifier for use in this task.
 A recent example of these techniques being applied in a case which received a good deal of public attention was the controversy about whether [Robert Galbraith was really J.K Rowling](https://languagelog.ldc.upenn.edu/nll/?p=5315).

 The Wikipedia entry on [stylometry](https://en.wikipedia.org/wiki/Stylometry) gives further information on the methodology.